zwang695/alexa-skills-list/README.md

 *Alexa, open World History.*

-Are you interested in world history.
+Are you interested in world history?
 Rely on World History for hundreds of events in world history for every day of the year.

 ***